AlixWang/FE-Daily/daily-dictation-101-200.md

 # 2024-09-25
 With hundreds of styles that fit together beautifully thousands of colors ideal, great ranges of kitchens small living spaces and lots of wonderful plants for any garden with a little inspiration.
 You can achieve anything Homebase, make a house home.

 # 2024-09-26
+According to the polls, Obama and Romney are still neck and neck.
+Romney has still a very strong lead among white voters.

++ neck and neck // 并驾齐驱，不相上下

 # 2024-09-27
+What is it all about?
+This is really a guide to how become world-class in just about anything in 6 months or less.

 # 2024-09-28
 # 2024-09-29
 # 2024-09-30